 Test Thoroughly

 Testing is a critical step in the conversion process.
-Test the website on different devices and browsers to ensure compatibility, responsiveness, and performance, addressing any issues that arise.
+Test the website across different devices and browsers to ensure compatibility, responsiveness, and performance, and address any issues that arise.

 Thorough testing helps identify and fix bugs before the website goes live, ensuring a smooth user experience.
 Use automated testing tools and manual testing methods to cover all aspects of functionality and design.